goalsgame/ueimporter/README.md

 Note that test coverage is not that high at the time of writing.

 ## Contributions <a name="contributions" />
 We welcome contributions to this project.
-Please join [GOALS discord server](https://discord.gg/GOALS), head to `#contribute` under `GOALS/OPEN-SOURCE` and we'll try to help out.
+Just fork the repo, make your changes and submit a pull request and we'll get back to you.
+For more detailed instructions head on over to GitHubs [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo]) docs.

 ## License <a name="licence" />
 The ueimporter project is dual-licensed.